 MultiPod® is constructed using advanced polymers that deliver great strength but which are light in weight.

-Firefighting is supported with either the MistMax Pro misting system or the Cobra ultra-high-pressure de-mountable system, both delivering huge firefighting power due to the effectiveness of misted and high pressure water in suppressing fire temperature and airflow to fire sources.
+Firefighting is supported with the Cobra ultra-high-pressure de-mountable system, delivering huge firefighting power due to the effectiveness of misted and high pressure water in suppressing fire temperature and airflow to fire sources.

-Primetech offers options for both MultiPod® MistMax Pro misting systems and Cobra Compact high pressure lance firefighting systems, for use on Collaborative Response Vehicles carrying the Primetech MultiPod®
+Primetech offers Cobra Compact high pressure lance firefighting systems, for use on Collaborative Response Vehicles carrying the Primetech MultiPod®

 The system is suitable for both urban and rural fire services looking to provide Collaborative Response vehicles.
 It also assists and supports retained firefighters in all areas, and other emergency services that are dealing with Road Traffic Accidents.

 Primetech’s ground-breaking MultiNet Comms system can also be carried on the CRV with MultiPod®.
 This latest technology provides command teams with fully portable, battery-powered C-COM Ka-band mobile satellite broadband and other incident ground communications systems.

 Command teams using the system can be housed in rapidly assembled temporary shelters carried in the vehicle or in local buildings, thereby reducing the need to acquire and deploy large, expensive Incident Command Units.